ChealsieBains01/Prepr-Challenge/README.md

     }
 }
 ```
-7. Created a google maps API: 8.
-Used the google maps API to make a map on the homepage (Using code from the google maps website for a dark mode map -- I thought it looked cool) 9.
-Stored the longitude, latitude, and title of the labs in php variables on the homepage, and the converted these variables to js.:
+7. Created a google maps API.
+Used the google maps API to make a map on the homepage (Using code from the google maps website for a dark mode map -- I thought it looked cool)

+8. Stored the longitude, latitude, and title of the labs in php variables on the homepage, and the converted these variables to js.:
 ```
 $lat[$lab->id-1] = $lab->lat;
 $long[$lab->id-1] = $lab->long;